 - The new interests are registered at HM Land Registry

 The conveyancing for a transfer of equity usually takes around 4 weeks.
-If there is a remortgage involved the process can take longer.
+If there is an existing mortgage or if the property is being simultaneously remortgaged, the process can take longer.

-Can Quittance also act for my mortgage lender?
+Can Quittance's solicitor also act for my mortgage lender?

 Yes.
 If the property is mortgaged, the solicitor will also need to act for the mortgage lender.
 To be able to do this, the solicitor will need to be on the lender's approved panel of conveyancing solicitors.